erkanerol/erkanerol.github.io/content/post/adapting-a-project.md

 - I joined a project
 - I became one of the main maintainers of the project/a component after a while
-- I helped new people to adapt the project
+- I helped new people to adapt to the project

 The companies were different.
 The teams were different.
 The technology stacks were different.
 However, I realized my approach was similar.
-I think I can say some things about adapting a software project.
+I think I can say some things about adapting to a software project.
 In this blog post, I am going to share "my way".

 <!--more-->

 - First of all, don't judge people and decisions from day one.
 Some decisions/design choices/solutions may seem silly to you at first glance.
 Without understanding the problems well and without knowing the conditions under which the decisions were taken, your opinions are -most probably- so poor.
 Wait until you get the everyting.
-Just try to adapt the team/the team's way in this period.
+Just try to adapt to the team/the team's way in this period.
 After a while, you will notice

   - Some of the weird decisions are not actually weird.
 There are some logical explanations. -> Your opinion was wrong.
   - Some of the stupid solutions are not actually so stupid.
 There are some tradeoff between alternative solutions but the difference is not so much.
 It is not a big failure to select the wrong one. -> You overestimated the failure.